 This can be harmful to your health because they will take out the “bad” ingredient but replace it with one that hasn’t been scientifically researched or approved to be safe for use.

-What to use instead of mouthwash
+What to use instead of mouthwash to prevent tissue peeling

 The tried and trusted way of cleansing your mouth is using a saltwater rinse.